laro/Cilia/README.md

               }
               ```
         - Like abbreviated function templates in C++ 20, only without `auto`.
     - _Explicit_ function templates for cases where a common type is required.
+      The template parameters (`<...>`) are defined after the function name.
         - ```
           func add<Number T>(T x, y) -> T {
                return x + y
           }
           ```
-    - For extension function templates it is necessary to know the template parameter(s) for the type that shall be extended, before we write the function name.
+    - For extension function templates it is necessary to know the template parameter(s) for the type that shall be extended.
+That is before we write the function name, where the function-specific template parameters (`<...>`) are defined.
       Therefore we write
         - `func<type T, Int N> T[N]::size() -> Int { return N }`
         - `func<type T, Int N> T[N]::convertTo<type TOut>() -> TOut[N] { ... }`